bradleyg/django-s3direct/README.md

 ### CORS setup

-You'll need to add a CORS policy on your bucket.
+Add a CORS policy to your bucket.
 Note the ETag header is important as it is used for multipart uploads.
 For more information see [here](https://github.com/TTLabs/EvaporateJS/wiki/Configuring-The-AWS-S3-Bucket).
-Remember to swap out YOURDOMAIN.COM in the example below, including port if developing locally.

 If using Digital Ocean Spaces you must upload the CORS config via the API/s3cmd CLI (as you can't add the ```ExposeHeader``` rule).
 See